flame-stream/FlameStream/benchmark/README.md

 - Starts
 - Reads the data to be processed from filesystem
 - Creates sockets for sending and receiving data
-- Waits until the sufficient number of "fronts" (of Flinks sources) connects to the graph.
+- Waits until the sufficient number of "fronts" (of Flinks sources) connects to the source socket.
 - Submits items to the graph, collects results and measures the latencies.

 #### Jars